manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 ## Task 4: Manage favorites

-Using the favorites option, you can bookmark pages in Oracle EM for quick access.
+Using the favorites option, you can bookmark pages in Oracle Enterprise Manager for quick access.

 > **Note:** Go to the page that you want to add to or remove from favorites.